SeanOhAileasa/SeanOhAileasa/README.md

 ``Packet Capture and Analyzers``

-Cloud security and networking professional needsto assess network security posture by analyzing the traffic that traverses across a network, and several packet capturing applications are available to analyze network traffic.
+Cloud security and networking professional needs to assess network security posture by analyzing the traffic that traverses across a network, and several packet capturing applications are available to analyze network traffic.

 Packet replay and analysis refers to capturing network traffic over a specified period of time and then saving it, which can then be replayed over a dedicated network interface for analysis.
 You can choose from several packet replay applications that are available to perform this function such as tcpreplay.